 It's important to implement an appropriate cybersecurity framework for your organization.
 This is typically dictated by the standards adopted by your industry or regulatory requirements.
 With this in mind, the most frequently adopted cybersecurity frameworks are:

-- ISO 27001: One of the most well-known and well-used information security standards and is part of the ISO/IEC 27000 family of standards.
+- ISO 27001 — ISO of the most well-known and well-used information security standards and is part of the ISO/IEC 27000 family of standards.
 It is published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

-- CIS Critical Security Controls: A prioritized set of actions for cybersecurity that form a defense-in-depth set of specific and actionable best practices to mitigate the most common cyber attacks.
-A principle benefit of the CIS Controls are that they prioritize and focus on a small number of actions that greatly reduce cybersecurity risk.
-Read more about the CIS Controls here.
+- CIS Critical Security Controls — A prioritized set of actions for cybersecurity that form a defense-in-depth set of specific and actionable best practices to mitigate the most common cyber attacks.
+A principal benefit of CIS Controls is that they prioritize and focus on a small number of actions that greatly reduce cybersecurity risk.

-- NIST Cybersecurity Framework: A framework, based on existing standards, guidelines and practices for private sector organizations in the United States to better manage and reduce cybersecurity risk.
-The framework is increasingly adopted as best practice, with 30% of U.S. organizations using it as of 2015, expected to rise to 50% by 2020.
-Read more about the NIST Cybersecurity Framework here.
+- NIST Cybersecurity Framework (NIST CSF) — A framework based on existing standards, guidelines, and practices for private sector organizations in the United States to manage better and reduce cybersecurity risk.

-Too often risk is viewed from a single viewpoint from a single source, such as the results of penetration testing, artificial intelligence, machine learning algorithms, personal experience or company history.
+Too often, risks are viewed from a single viewpoint from a single source, such as the results of penetration testing, artificial intelligence, machine learning algorithms, personal experience, or company history.

 For this reason, it's important to encourage team members from all disciplines to think of and argue different attack scenarios.
-This sort of diverse thinking and help identify more risks and potential scenarios.
+This sort of diverse thinking helps identify more risks and potential scenarios.

-When your organization is exposed to a risk, a quick response can minimize the impact.
+A quick response can minimize the impact when your organization is exposed to a risk.
 Identifying high risks early can help your team start the remediation process before they are exploited.

 This is particularly important for sensitive data exposures and leaked credentials, which is why we developed UpGuard BreachSight, the world's best data leak detection engine.

-For example, we were able to detect data exposed in a GitHub repository by an AWS engineer in 30 minutes.
-We reported it to AWS and the repo was secured the same day.
+For example, we detected data exposed in a GitHub repository by an AWS engineer in 30 minutes.
+We reported it to AWS, and the repo was secured the same day.

 Other providers wait for them to end up for sale on the dark web.